 Up to 25% Reimbursement on all Norway Spend

--The program cap is NOK 56 million / USD 7 million (subject to parliamentary approval)
+-NOK 56 million / USD 7 million available

 Contact us for more information and current updates on the program.

-To qualify for the incentive, the project must pass a Qualification Test, and meet the following criteriaspecified in the Legislation: A) Minimum 30% international financing, B) minimum Norway spend of NOK 2 million, C) minimum total budget of NOK 25m for feature films, NOK 10m per episode for drama, NOK 10m for docs, and NOK 5m per episode for doc series.
+To qualify for the incentive, the project must pass a Qualification Test, and meet the following criteria specified in the Legislation: A) Minimum 30% international financing, B) minimum Norway spend of NOK 2 million, C) minimum total (world) budget of NOK 25m for feature films, NOK 10m per episode for drama, NOK 10m for feature docs, and NOK 5m per episode for doc series.

 Application must be sent before the start of production with itemised budget for Norway.
 Costs which arise before the Norwegian Film Institute confirms receipt of the application will not qualify.